The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 Your Phone Strategy for Hawaii

-Download everything you need before you leave your hotel's WiFi.
+Download everything you need before you leave your hotel’s WiFi.
 Like, everything.
+Trail maps, offline Google Maps sections, audio tours, the works.

 Our cell service is decent in cities and terrible everywhere else.
 I’m talking zero bars in valleys, on hiking trails, and on remote beaches.
 If you’re depending on real-time data loading, you’re going to have a bad time.

+Check your app updates daily.
 Road closures happen weekly here – rock slides, construction, flooding, whatever.
-Apps like Hawaii Revealed push updates about closures, but you have to actually open the app to get them.
+Apps like Revealed Travel Guides push updates about closures, but you have to actually open the app to get them.

 Turn off geotagging on Instagram and Facebook for sensitive locations.
-Share your photos, just don't pinpoint exactly where you took them.
+Share your photos, just don’t pinpoint exactly where you took them.
+Future visitors (and locals) will thank you.

 “Your phone should make your Hawaii trip easier, not more stressful.”